pcardotatgit/Webex_Team_Chat_Bot_Python/readme.md

 ## The BOT Webex Room

-Starting from now, we are going to use the BOT Webex Room Id, in order to interact with it.
+Starting from now, we are going to use the BOT Webex Room, in order to interact with it.

 Go to your Webex Team and **contact** your bot thanks to it's mail.